wp-plugins/gppro-entry-content/readme.txt

 == Description ==

 Fine tune the look of the content inside posts and pages in Genesis Design Palette Pro.
-Edit header tags, list items, and paragraphs individually to get a completely unique look.
+Edit heading tags, list items, and paragraphs individually to get a completely unique look.

 Requires the [Genesis Design Palette Pro](http://genesisdesignpro.com/ "Genesis Design Palette Pro") plugin.